-- Go to the desired channel strip on the desk surface and copy the current setting of the desired processing block (or a combination of several processing blocks PAN, EQ, DYN, INS/DEL, FILT, or ALL parameters of a channel at once) with the or keys. - Paste it into the library under the desired actor.
+- Go to the desired channel strip on the desk surface and copy the current setting of the desired processing block (or a combination of several processing blocks - PAN, EQ, DYN, INS/DEL, FILT, or ALL parameters of a channel at once) with the ( or ( keys. - Paste it into the library under the desired actor.
 If the actor does not yet exist, it can be created while the copied parameters remain in the temporary clipboard. - While being pasted into the library under an actor, the setting needs to be given a name.
 The naming of the setting is important, since later on only the names of the settings are shown on the Vistonics screen, and the operator needs to be able to select to appropriate setting just from reading the name. - Once a setting is stored in the library, it still needs to be applied to the desired cue(s).
 For this purpose, the identification concept uses the names of the library settings.

-First, select the actors view on the Vistonics screen by pressing the (Shift) and (INPUT) keys.
+First, select the actors view on the Vistonics screen by pressing the (Mathematical Content of the second sector of the second sector (INPUT) (Shift) and ( (INPUT) (INPUT) keys.
 This is a global actor view across all Vistonics channels; a particular actor is also shown when opening the channel view using the CHANNEL key.

-With a right-click in the Events column of a cue and selecting the library event symbol from the list that drops down, a library event is added to that cue.
+With a right-click in the Events column of a cue and selecting the library event symbol 🐖 from the list that drops down, a library event is added to that cue.
 An alternative way to do this is by dragging-and-dropping the library event symbol from the Events area at the left of the cue list into the Events column of the desired cue.